Margin Call poster

 The inciting incident occurs at 13 minutes when Peter Sullivan completes Eric Dale's risk analysis and discovers the firm's mortgage-backed securities portfolio is worth less than the cost to liquidate it.
 The firm is on the brink of total collapse..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 28 minutes marks the transition into Act II, occurring at 26% of the runtime.
-This shows the protagonist's commitment to CEO John Tuld is called in during the middle of the night.
+This demonstrates the protagonist's commitment to CEO John Tuld is called in during the middle of the night.
 The decision shifts from "understanding the problem" to "what are we going to do about it?"
 The firm commits to finding a solution, entering Act 2., moving from reaction to action.

 The Collapse moment at 82 minutes (76% through) represents the emotional nadir.
 Here, Sam Rogers agrees to participate in the fire sale for one last day, selling out his principles for money and survival.
-The death is metaphorical: the death of integrity, of relationships, of trust in the system., shows the protagonist at their lowest point.
+The death is metaphorical: the death of integrity, of relationships, of trust in the system., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 87 minutes initiates the final act resolution at 81% of the runtime.
 Markets open.
 Sam and the team begin making calls, executing the plan.
 They cross the point of no return, actively selling toxic assets to trusting counterparties who don't yet know what's coming., demonstrating the transformation achieved throughout the journey.